arthurmelton/selfhut/README.md

 If you are going to run this yourself.
 I really recommend supporting Drew DeVault because without him this would not exist!

-## Email

-This can also run on any email server though a open imap connection.
-The actual mailing list and creation of accounts are handled through different programs.
-For every repo you need to make a email for it (ex. if I have a repo called "My-Cool-Program" you need to make an email for it called "My-Cool-Program@example.com").

 ## Hosting

 Simpily run the binary and a website is going to be hosted at port 8000.
 I would